 - Unwillingness to invest in EDI software and inefficient legacy infrastructure.

 - A need to work with modern applications/interfaces and systems that have not been designed to work with EDI by default.
+(Read more about the connectivity gap between EDI and API worlds)

 Whatever the reason you have to go with the managed EDI, you will get a solution built according to your needs and ensure scalability and flexibility of business communications imperative for your business's constant growth.